roselynnlcc/weather_react/README.md

 - Responsive Design: Optimized for a seamless experience across various devices and screen sizes.

 ## Acknowledgments
-A big thank you to OpenWeather API for offering the essential weather data that powers our app, making real-time weather tracking and forecasts possible.
+A big thank you to WeatherAPI.com for offering the essential weather data that powers our app, making real-time weather tracking and forecasts possible.

 Special thanks also to Studio Ghibli for providing the stunning background images, featuring scenes from "Spirited Away," "When Marnie Was There," "Nausicaä of the Valley of the Wind," and "Arrietty."